dbardoul/DB-PowerShell-Scripts/README.md

 2. Prompts for a text or csv file that contains a list of KBs.
 3. Prompts for the location to store the excel spreadsheet.
 4. Generates the spreadsheet.
 Contents listed below:
-  a.
-Hostname
+   - Hostname
-  b.
-List of KBs
+   - List of KBs
-  c.
-If there is a match, the cell is colored green.
+   - If there is a match, the cell is colored green.
 If not, it is colored red.

 # Move-ADObject.ps1: